 What a lot of people tend to forget, at least when first purchasing an aquarium, is that they are, in effect, creating a miniature ecosystem within their own homes.
 It is imperative to remember that nature is a harsh place, no matter how removed that idea has become.
 If, for instance, your were to put up your house for sale and you need to move the aquarium, that's going to affect those inside!
 In this section of our site, we are going to talk about the different species you may have living in your home aquarium and the ways in which they interact with each other.

 Understanding the species that live in your mini-ecosystem is the best way to ensure that they live the longest and healthiest lives possible.
 This is important on several levels.
 First, of course, buying a living creature means taking on a responsibility for its life.
-If you decide to put an aquarium in the waiting room of your orthotics clinic for example, you need to make sure there is someone there every day who knows how to care for the fish in it.
+If you decide to put an aquarium in the waiting room of your office, you need to make sure there is someone there every day who knows how to care for the fish in it.
 If you have a dog collar making business however for example, and the office is used only once a week, a fish tank is a terrible idea.

 Second, buying species for your aquarium can mean a significant outlay of resources.
 There are many types of fish, reptiles, and amphibians that are incredibly expensive to buy.
 The last thing you want is to come home from work one day and find that purchase has passed its expiry date way too early because you decided to decorate with words on the animal's home and they were poisoned by the materials you used!